PostHog/posthog.com/contents/docs/cdp/common-questions.md

 ## How do I do real time exports?

 We don't currently support real time exports.

-If you need more than the hourly interval [batch exports](/docs/cdp/batch-exports) provide, check out and support our [webhook issue](https://github.com/PostHog/posthog/issues/16976) on GitHub and let us know via the [in-app support modal](https://us.posthog.com/#panel=support%3Asupport%3Adata_management%3Alow).
+If you need more than the hourly interval [batch exports](/docs/cdp/batch-exports) and are on the enterprise plan, please contact our team (or email [sales@posthog.com](mailto:sales@posthog.com)).

+If you're not on the enterprise plan, check out our [webhook issue](https://github.com/PostHog/posthog/issues/16976) on GitHub.

 ## Self-host app troubleshooting